An 8-hour Russian drone barrage keeps Kyiv on edge as the war in Ukraine nears 1,000 days

-KYIV, Ukraine — (AP) — Dozens of Russian drones targeted the Ukrainian capital Kyiv in a nighttime attack that lasted eight hours, authorities said Thursday, as Russia kept up its relentless pounding of Ukraine after almost 1,000 days of war.
+KYIV, Ukraine — (AP) — Dozens of Russian drones targeted Kyiv, the Ukrainian capital, in an eight-hour nighttime attack, authorities said Thursday as Russia kept up its relentless pounding of Ukraine after almost 1,000 days of war.

-Russian forces fired lone drones and swarms of drones that entered Ukrainian airspace from various directions and at a variety of altitudes, officials said, in an apparent attempt to stretch air defense systems and unnerve city residents.
+Lone Russian drones and also swarms of drones entered Ukrainian airspace from various directions and at a variety of altitudes, officials said, in what was an apparent attempt to stretch air defense systems and unnerve city residents.

-Ukrainian air defenses “neutralized” three dozen drones, but falling debris caused damage to a hospital and residential and office buildings in the capital, local authorities said, including a blaze on the 33rd floor of an apartment building.
+Ukrainian air defenses “neutralized” three dozen drones, but falling debris caused damage to a hospital as well as residential and office buildings in Kyiv, local authorities said.
+A fire was ignited on the 33rd floor of an apartment building.

 At least two people were reported injured.

-Drone attacks on Kyiv have recently been occurring almost daily, with the nighttime explosions and the continuous buzzing sound of drones keeping the city on edge.
+Drone attacks on Kyiv have recently been occurring almost every day, with nighttime explosions and the continuous buzzing sound of drones keeping the city on edge.
 Russia is deploying about 10 times more Iranian-made Shahed drones than it was this time last year, Ukrainian President Volodymyr Zelenskyy said earlier this week.

 Ukraine's forces are struggling to match the might of Russia's military, which is much bigger and better equipped.
 Western support is crucial for Ukraine to sustain the costly war of attrition.
-The uncertainty over how long that aid will continue has deepened, however, with the election of Donald Trump as the next president of the United States.
-He has repeatedly taken issue with U.S. aid to Ukraine.
+The uncertainty over how long that aid will continue deepened this week with Donald Trump elected as the next U.S. president.
+Trump has repeatedly taken issue with U.S. aid to Ukraine.

 Russia, meanwhile, is trying to grind down Ukraine’s appetite for the fight and sap the West’s support for Kyiv by drawing out the conflict.

-The Russian barrages mostly involve Shahed drones.
-They are suited to terrorizing civilians, according to Andrii Kovalenko, head of the state Center for Countering Disinformation.
+The Russian barrages mostly involve Iranian Shahed drones, which terrorize civilians, according to Andrii Kovalenko, head of the state Center for Countering Disinformation.

-Russia is aiming to save and stockpile its missiles, which are much more powerful than drones, Kovalenko claimed Thursday.
-Russia has used missiles effectively in its campaign to knock out Ukraine's power grid.
+Russia is aiming to save and stockpile its missiles, which are much more powerful than drones, Kovalenko claimed on Thursday, though Russia has used missiles effectively in its campaign to knock out Ukraine's power grid.

 Also, the drone attacks gradually wear down Ukraine’s air defenses, making it more vulnerable to future missile launches.